 I’ve answered a few common questions about investing in stocks below – plus, I’ll cover buying stocks extensively in Chapter 7.

-But in the meantime, I hope these answers will help you feel even more confident as you begin your investing journey.
+But in the meantime, I hope these answers will help you feel even more confident as you start investing.

 How Do You Buy Stocks?

-Once you are working with a broker, though, buying shares of a company is as simple as ordering something out of a catalog or making a purchase on Amazon.
+Once you have an investment account with a broker, though, buying shares of a company is as simple as ordering something out of a catalog or making a purchase on Amazon.
 Simply choose the stock you want to buy, the number of shares you want to buy, and complete your purchase.

 A great option that has come available in recent years is the use of online brokers.
-Online brokers are a little more “self-serve” than traditional brokers, however, their fees are also much lower.
+An online broker is a little more “self-serve” than a traditional broker, however, the fees they charge for brokerage servicesare also much lower.

 For beginner investors with small amounts of money, online brokers are the best choice because the high brokerage fees of traditional brokers have the potential to eat up any profits.